 Dr. Joseph Taliercio is the coordinator of research and a licensed staff psychologist at CBC where he conducts individual, family and group therapies with children, adolescents, adults and families.
-Joseph is intensively trained in both Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
+Joseph is intensively trained in both Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), and is a diplomate and certified CBT therapist through the Academy of Cognitive and Behavioral Therapies.
 Joseph specializes in the application of evidence-based treatments in managing a range of problematic behaviors and disorders, including mood dysregulation, self-harm, suicidality, trauma, behavioral difficulties, psychosis, interpersonal communication, physical health, and self-esteem.
 Joseph earned his bachelor’s degree from Fordham University, while serving as the Associate Director for the university’s EMS agency.
 He later earned his master’s and doctoral degrees in Clinical Psychology from Hofstra University, where he also taught courses on social psychology and behavioral neuroscience.

 Having acquired clinical training within the New York metropolitan area, Joseph utilizes a multicultural and systems approach style with each client, which considers demographic, historical, and cultural influences, in order to ensure treatment is tailored for the individual.
 Further, his treatment approach also incorporates evolutionary and clinical-health psychology perspectives.